Westerners (Korea): Gain of power and the Injo era

-Despite the Northerner government of the early seventeenth century, the Westerners still existed, led by students of Yi I or Seong Hon, such as Kim Jang-saeng.
-Meanwhile, some Westerners, notably Yi Gwi, Kim Ryu, and Choi Myung-kil, had low seats in the government.
+Despite the Northerner government of the early seventeenth century, the Westerners still existed, led by students of Yi I or Sŏng Hon, such as Kim Jang-saeng.
+Meanwhile, some Westerners, notably Yi Kwi, Kim Ryu, and Ch'oe Myŏnggil, had low seats in the government.

 In 1618, the Greater Northerners exiled Seonjo's wife Queen Inmok under King Gwanghaegun's support.
 Because the Confucian ideology of the time meant that the wife of the former king was regarded as the mother of the current king (even in the case that she was not the present king's true mother), the act was seen as a son exiling his mother, thus a terrible sin against filial piety, or hyo.
 This, along with a purely Northerner government that excluded other factions such as the Westerners or Southerners, caused Gwanghaegun and his Greater Northerner government to lose the support of the Neo-Confucian scholars and be thrown into isolation.

-The Westerner remnants, led by Yi Gwi, saw Gwanghaegun's recent loss of support from the scholars as a chance for the Westerners to regain power, and decided to stage a coup to bring down Gwanghaegun.
-Yi plotted with his sons, Yi Si-baek and Yi Si-bang, and they introduced their friends, Kim Ja-jeom and Choi Myung-kil, to the plot.
+The Westerner remnants, led by Yi Kwi, saw Gwanghaegun's recent loss of support from the scholars as a chance for the Westerners to regain power, and decided to stage a coup to bring down Gwanghaegun.
+Yi plotted with his sons, Yi Sibaek and Yi Sibang, and they introduced their friends, Kim Chajŏm and Ch'oe Myŏnggil, to the plot.
 They also plotted with Prince Neungyang, whose younger brother had been executed by Gwanghaegun.

-Meanwhile, another Westerner, Kim Ryu, was plotting with the general Sin Gyeong-jin to bring down Gwanghaegun as well since 1620.
-Sin made contacts with Yi Gwi and his followers, and Kim Ryu and Yi Gwi allied.
-The plot, however, leaked, and in 1622 the advisers of the king advised Gwanghaegun to torture Yi Gwi.
+Meanwhile, another Westerner, Kim Ryu, was plotting with the general Sin Kyŏngjin to bring down Gwanghaegun as well since 1620.
+Sin made contacts with Yi Kwi and his followers, and Kim Ryu and Yi Kwi allied.
+The plot, however, leaked, and in 1622 the advisers of the king advised Gwanghaegun to torture Yi Kwi.